-

 1/2 – 1 Teaspoon Cheese Salt

-Add 1/4 tablet rennet to 1/4 cup of non-chlorinated water in a separate cup.
-Mix to dissolve, and set aside.
+In a small cup, add 3/4 teaspoon citric acid to 1/4 cup non-chlorinated water.
+Stir to dissolve and set aside.
+In another small cup, add 1/4 tablet rennet to 1/4 cup of non-chlorinated water in a separate cup.
+Stir to dissolve and set aside.

 Cut your curds into 1" (2.5 cm) cubes, first vertically (starting from your body going away from you) and then horizontally (from left to right).
 Then cut again horizontally, holding your knife at a 45° angle.